containers/podman/docs/source/markdown/podman-create.1.md

 **--ip**=*ip*

 Specify a static IP address for the container, for example **10.88.64.128**.
-Can only be used if the container is only joined to a single network - IE, `--network=**_network-name_ is used at most once - and if the container is not joining another container's network namespace via **--network=container:**_id_.
+This option can only be used if the container is joined to only a single network - i.e., `--network=**_network-name_ is used at most once - and if the container is not joining another container's network namespace via **--network=container:**_id_.
 The address must be within the CNI network's IP address pool (default **10.88.0.0/16**).